-Presented as part of WA Law Week, the Attorney General’s Community Service Law Awards recognises a legal practitioner and organisation that have provided outstanding pro bono legal services to the WA community.
+Presented as part of WA Law Week, the Attorney General’s Community Service Law Awards recognise a legal practitioner and organisation that have provided outstanding pro bono legal services to the WA community.

 2016 Winners – Michael Tucak and King & Wood Mallesons